Dashcmd/mtk-atlas/README.md

 # MTK Atlas

-**MTK Atlas** is a cross-platform desktop utility for detecting, managing, and interacting with Android devices — with a primary focus on MediaTek (MTK) platforms.
+**MTK Atlas** is a cross-platform desktop utility for detecting, managing, and interacting with Android devices — with a primary focus on **MediaTek (MTK)** platforms.

-Built with **Tauri + Rust + SolidJS**, MTK Atlas prioritizes reliability, correctness, and low-level device state awareness over fragile scripting.
+Built with **Tauri + Rust + SolidJS**, MTK Atlas prioritizes reliability, correctness, and low-level device state awareness over fragile scripting or opaque vendor tools.

 ---